Draconizations/LnzLive/GUIDE.md

 Click and hold the left mouse button in the pet view (centre) to rotate the pet.

-Click and hold the right mouse button to pan.

 Use the mouse wheel to zoom in and out.

+Press down on mouse wheel or hold space and drag to move pet around viewport.

 The pet view currently has a maximum size of 1000x1000px.
 If part of your pet is cut off when zoomed in, don't worry about it.